sccn/sccn.github.io/others/TIPS_and_FAQ.md

 the MATLAB command line by typing: "feature('UseGenericOpenGL',1)" For the printing error, we also experience this; it is a MATLAB problem which is not consistent between Windows and Linux.
-We always print or save to files (.jpg or .eps Postcript), then print the files.
-For instance, use the software [FreeRawPrint](http://download.com.com/3001-2088-10178995.html) to send the postcript file to the printer under windows.
-Even with this strategy, some parts of complex figures may disapear, but this is rare (then we use screen captures, or use a Windows machine, since printing seems to be more reliable under Windows OS).
+We always print or save to files (.jpg or .eps Postscript), then print the files.
+For instance, use the software [FreeRawPrint](http://download.com.com/3001-2088-10178995.html) to send the Postscript file to the printer under windows.
+Even with this strategy, some parts of complex figures may disappear, but this is rare (then we use screen captures, or use a Windows machine, since printing seems to be more reliable under Windows OS).
 We hope MATLAB will become better at this in the future (Is MATLAB listening?).